finopsfoundation/foundation/community-access-criteria.md

 2. Why do we require certification for so many of these levels?

-- We want as many people in the community to be using the language and concepts of FinOps, so they can engage more meaningfully and deeply
+- We want as many people as possible in the community to be using the language and concepts of FinOps, so they can engage more meaningfully and deeply
 - Practitioners may be working alone, we want them to have support regardless of training yet
 - Vendors and consultants in particular should focus on tailoring messages to the community, not using their disparate or marketing language tied to their services